micro-api/micro-api/README.md

 ## Caveats

+*This section is non-normative.*

 Do not use this media type if:

 - Your API requires polymorphic types in relationships.
 Micro API strictly disallows this.
 - Your records do not have unique IDs.
 This shouldn't be too much of a burden.

-## Suggestions on Implementation
+## Implementation Concerns

-Feel free to ignore this section, it is only meant to provide hints on how one might implement common features.
+*This section is non-normative.*

 Micro API does not dictate anything about pagination, filtering, limiting fields, or sorting, since these are extraneous concerns to hypermedia.
 The `@meta` object may contain hints on what queries may be appended to GET requests, such as filtering, pagination, fields, sorting, etc. For example:

 ```json
 {